Bulletin Announcement: DuBois

 Use this in your 03/16/2025 bulletin

 Jesus “went up the mountain to pray” and he was “changed.”
-Prayer has the power to change us.
-This Lent set aside a few minutes each day to pray for members of your family.
-Pray before each meal and if you are married, spend five minutes in prayer together.
+Prayer has the power to transform us.
+This Lent, set aside a few minutes each day to pray for your family members.
+Pray before each meal, and if you are married, spend five minutes in prayer together.

 A Family Perspective 3-23-2025